raspberrypilearning/electricity-generation/en/step_6.md

 --- /task ---

 You need a title for the variable.
-To create a variable that contains a value specific to your chosen country, you also need to make sure that the variable is created for this sprite only.
-Even though the other sprites also have a variable titled `nonrenewable`{:class="block3variables"}, each variable holds a different value.
-The **Third Country** `nonrenewable`{:class="block3variables"} variable will hold its own unique value for that resource related to your chosen country.
+You also need to make sure that the variable is created for this sprite only so that if you update the value for this sprite, it does not change it for the others.
+Even though the other sprites also have a variable titled `nonrenewable`{:class="block3variables"}, each variable holds a different value for each country.

 --- task ---